LukePappa/Ourism/text.md

-Outwardly, one in Absolute Prayer remains still and silent, with eyes closed and head bowed.
-Inwardly, there is perfect attunement to the divine essence of existence.
-Such union is one's true purpose.
+Be one with the divine essence of existence.